Rotation of the Body

 Illustration of rotation of the body in Olympic Weightlifting technique.

-Rotation of the body occurs when the athlete’s shoulders move backwards and the knees move forwards as shown by Figure 1 below.
+Rotation of the body occurs when the athlete’s shoulders move backwards, and the knees move forward, as shown by Figure 1 below.
 To some extent, there will always be some rotation of the body after the bar passes the knees and as the athlete completes full extension of the body.
-However, it is highly problematic for the athlete if this rotation is excessive.
+However, it is highly problematic for the athlete if this rotation is excessive or too early.
 It may cause a loss of force production and/or may cause the athlete to lose balance backwards.
-The key is to keep shoulders slightly in front of the bar until the bar reaches mid-thigh.
+The key is to keep your shoulders slightly in front of the bar until the bar reaches mid-thigh.
 If the shoulders appear to be behind the bar at the mid-thigh stage, excessive rotation has occurred.

 A four book learning plan